Julian Gough: Writing

 Prospect Magazine and A Public Space.
 His novel Jude in London came third in the 2011 Guardian Not The Booker prize after the author threatened to share pictures of him "wearing only the [Not The Booker trophy] mug" should he win the competition.

-In 2012, his short story iHole was shortlisted for the BBC International Short Story Award.
+In 2012, his short story "The iHole" was shortlisted for the BBC International Short Story Award.
 The story was broadcast on BBC Radio 4 in September 2012, read by Irish actor Andrew Scott.

 In 2016, Gough, in collaboration with illustrator Jim Field, published Rabbit's Bad Habits, the first installment of the Rabbit and Bear series of children's books.
 By 2024, the series has grown to six books and has been translated into over thirty languages.

 Cosmological research

 In 2022, he announced The Egg and the Rock, an upcoming book in which Gough aims to explore the nature of the universe as an evolving organism subject to natural selection.
 Parts of the book are being written and published in public.

 In July 2022 he made predictions about what the James Webb Space Telescope (JWST) would see and would not see, predicting that the point of recombination would be optimised for supermassive black hole formation.
 These predictions were subsequently borne out by the data from the JWST.

 In March 2025 he published a blog post on his cosmological theory which he named the Blowtorch Theory.
 It posits the idea that "sustained, powerful jets from supermassive black holes in the extremely early universe actively carved the large-scale structure of the universe we see all around us today, including galaxies, cosmic voids, and filament."
 The theory received broadly positive responses from scientists.
 German physicist and cosmologist Jenny Wagner said it raised "highly important questions on the validity of our current concordance model in cosmology".

 In September 2025, Gough's theory of natural selection on the scale of universes was critiqued in discussion with American scientists Christopher Field and Michael Levin.

+Gough has been credited with reviving interest in the theory of cosmological natural selection and has received funding from Emergent Ventures and O'Shaughnessy Ventures to further his research.